w3c/wai-about-wai/_about/using-wai-material.md

 {:/}

 You can generally use WAI material for free, with two conditions:
-1. Clearly attribute the original source as specified below, and
+1. Clearly attribute the original source and include a link to it, as specified below, and
 2. Not modify the content (with few exceptions noted below).

 [W3C usage policies apply](https://www.w3.org/Consortium/Legal/ipr-notice) to all WAI material.